koibots8230/Newbie-Orientation/exercises/Vision.md

     timestamp
 );
 ```
 You might notice that we include a timestamp in this.
 This may seem strange, but remember that vision computations take time.
-To us, they don't take much, around 100-200ms, but to a computer thats a significant amount of time.
+To us, they don't take much, around 50ms, but the computer needs to be as accurate as possible, so that's not an insignifigant amount of time.

 To explain what the timestamp does, I have to explain how the pose estimator works.
 When we call `update()`, it works just like odometry, save one thing.
 It keeps a short buffer of the odometry estimates and their timestamps.